Categories

 Short Bio:

-I am a postdoc researcher at the MaiNLP group of the Ludwig Maximilian University of Munich and Munich Center for Machine Learning, supervised by Barbara Plank.
-Previously, I was a postdoc at the University of Turin, where I worked on perspective-aware NLP.
-I completed my PhD at the University of Padua and Fondazione Bruno Kessler, working on NLG.
-During my Ph.D., I visited UPF and interned with Spotify and Huawei Research.
-My research interests lie in NLP, focusing on Natural Language Generation and evaluation.
+I am a postdoctoral researcher in the MaiNLP group at Ludwig Maximilian University of Munich and the Munich Center for Machine Learning, supervised by Barbara Plank.
+I was recently awarded a Marie Skłodowska-Curie Postdoctoral Fellowship for my project GenEval, to be hosted at Universitat Pompeu Fabra (UPF), which investigates the relationship between generation and evaluation in Large Language Models.
+Previously, I was a postdoctoral researcher at the University of Turin, where I worked on perspective-aware NLP.
+I completed my PhD at the University of Padua and Fondazione Bruno Kessler, focusing on natural language generation.
+During my PhD, I was a visiting researcher at UPF and interned with Spotify and Huawei Research.
+My research interests lie in NLP, with a focus on natural language generation and evaluation.

 Where: Sala Conferenze, 3rd Floor